kagisearch/chrome_extension_basic/README.md

 - Preserves your login across private browsing

 ## Additional Features
-Kagi has many more features to offer, unfortunately due to [Google Store policies](https://developer.chrome.com/docs/webstore/troubleshooting/#single-use) these must be provided by a separate extension.
+Kagi has many more features to offer, unfortunately due to [Google Web Store Policies](https://developer.chrome.com/docs/webstore/troubleshooting/#single-use) these must be provided by a separate extension.

 This extension is not yet available.